DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 	Revise lines 20, 21: `max_current_runs_*`
 	according to the number and type of Innovus licenses available at your end.
 These settings dictate how many ECO runs for HT insertion are operated in parallel.
 Note that
 	`max_current_runs_aes` mandates / only works with Innovus (invs) licenses, whereas `max_current_runs_default` works with both VDI (vdi) and Innovus (invs) licenses and automatically picks whatever licenses are free.
-Also note that these settings are per "design run", i.e., by default up-to 6 parallel ECO runs are allowed per jobs -- for the latter, the upper limit for parallel processing is configured in the file `scripts/gdrive/ISPD23_daemon.settings`, line 22: `max_parallel_runs=8`.
+Also note that these settings are "per design run", i.e., by default up-to 6 parallel ECO runs are allowed per evaluation job -- for the latter, the upper limit for parallel processing is configured in the file `scripts/gdrive/ISPD23_daemon.settings`, line 22: `max_parallel_runs=8`.

 ### Data In